open-spaced-repetition/fsrs4anki-helper/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/db368bcb-54a5-4ca2-bc14-acad382f643f)

+The FSRS Stats are based on all cards in your deck or collection (whichever is selected) that you have ever reviewed.

-Average retention, i.e., average retention rate, reflects the percentage of all cards you have reviewed that you still remember.
+Average retention (rate) reflects the percentage of cards that you would recall correctly if you were tested today.

-Average stability, i.e., average memory stability, reflects the forgetting rate of all cards you have reviewed.
+Average (memory) stability reflects how fast you forget (forgetting rate).
 The greater the stability, the slower the forgetting rate.

-Total burden, defined by woz in here: https://supermemo.guru/wiki/Burden
+Total burden, as defined by Piotr Woźniak here: https://supermemo.guru/wiki/Burden

 # Mechanism